Ahmet Güvener

 Ahmet Güvener is a Turkish football administrator and former Secretary General of Turkish Football Federation (TFF) between the years 2009 and 2010.
 During his tenure as Secretary General he developed the first Strategic Plan of the TFF.
 He also held the positions of Chairman of the National Referee Committee between the years 1993 and 1995 and Director of Football Development between the years 2008 and 2009 for the TFF.
 He is the only European football professional that held all three positions.

 Early life and education

-Ahmet was born on September 12, 1953, in Istanbul, Güvener, after completing his primary education, graduated from the Robert College (High school) (the oldest American Educational Institution outside the USA), based in Istanbul.
-He later graduated from Boğaziçi University with a BS degree in Electrical Engineering and from the University of Wisconsin–Madison with a master’s degree in Computer Sciences.
+Ahmet was born on 12 September 1953 in Istanbul.
+After completing his primary education he graduated from the Robert College (High school) (the oldest American Educational Institution outside the USA), based in Istanbul.
+He later graduated from Boğaziçi University with a BS degree in Electrical Engineering and from the University of Wisconsin–Madison with a master's degree in Computer Sciences.
 Between 1987 and 2004 he worked in the IT industry as an executive.

 In 2000, when he became a project coordinator for the Turkish Informatics Association, Güvener also started to teach discrete mathematics in Yeditepe University.